Birthdate: 1 August 1970

 Despite his Liverpool career having its ups and downs James had has a very successful career with a number of clubs and a healthy number of international caps to his name.
 On 14 February 2009 he achieved the all-time Premier League appearance record with 536 appearances, overtaking Gary Speed.
 He held the record until Ryan Giggs broke it in 2011.
 James won the FA Cup with Pompey in 2008 which proved third time lucky as he had lost with Liverpool in the 1996 final to a late Eric Cantona goal and Aston Villa in 2000.
 James reached the cup final again with Portsmouth in 2010 but he was denied a winners' medal for the third time.
 Pompey were relegated at the end of the season after finishing well clear at the bottom of the table.
 After being part of every season of the Premier League since its inception in the 1992/93, James moved to Bristol City in the Championship for the 2010/11 season.
 After appearing regularly in the Championship for a couple of years the 41-year-old goalkeeper was released at the end of 2011/12.
 Towards the end of September 2012 having passed his forty-second birthday James joined his eighth different English League club when he signed for AFC Bournemouth until the end of the 2012/13 season.
-In April 2013 James signed on as player-coach of Iceland's IBV Vestmannaeyjar where his former Portsmouth team-mate Hermann Hreidarsson was the manager.
-James played twenty-three times for ÍBV during the icelandic season of 2013, announced his retirement as a player as soon as that season was over.
+In April 2013 James signed on as player-coach of Iceland's IBV Vestmannaeyjar where his former Portsmouth team-mate Hermann Hreiðarsson was the manager.
+James played twenty-three times for ÍBV during the Icelandic season of 2013 and announced his retirement as a player as soon as that season was over.
 James didn't stay retired for long as he was appointed player-boss of Kerala Blasters in the inaugural Indian Super League in the summer of 2014.